MicrosoftDocs/azure-devops-docs/docs/artifacts/quickstarts/python-cli.md

 ms.service: azure-devops-artifacts
 ms.topic: how-to
 ms.custom: engagement-fy23, devx-track-python
-ms.date: 02/18/2024
+ms.date: 02/21/2024
 monikerRange: '>= azure-devops-2019'
 "recommendations": "true"
 ---

-# Publish and consume Python packages using the command line
+# Publish and consume Python packages using the command line (CLI)

 [!INCLUDE [version-gt-eq-azure-devops-2019](../../includes/version-gt-eq-2019.md)]

-Azure Artifacts allows you to create, host, and share packages with your team and your organization.
+Azure Artifacts allows you to create, host, and share packages with your team, organization and the Python community.
 This article shows you how to publish and consume Python packages to and from your feed using the command-line interface (CLI).
 You learn how to use the artifacts-keyring package to automatically setup authentication for you, and alternatively, authenticate with a personal access token (PAT).

 To publish and consume packages in your Azure Pipelines, see [Publish Python packages with Azure Pipelines](../../pipelines/artifacts/pypi.md).